honzie/trackpad/README.md

 ### Input

 MVP
-- List of tasks
+- (done) List of tasks
-- List of team members, including TBH members
+- (done) List of team members, including TBH members
 - Range of times for each task from each team member (including predictions for TBH members)
 - Holiday schedule
 - Number of times to run simulation